Translate

 -snip-

-The second meaning for "Be owt" is "to do something very well" "Be owt!" is usually shouted as an exclamation in recognition that a fraternity brother is steppin hard [doing footwork very well] or doing something else very well.
-My guess is that the phrase "go all out" was the source of this meaning for "Be owt", but the word "owt" ["out"] could have also been a clip of the word "outstanding", although I think it's just fortuitous happenchance that the phrase "be owt" has the same meaning as the "outstanding".
+My guess is that the phrase "to go all out" was the source of this meaning for "Be owt".However, the word "owt" ["out"] could have also been a clip of the word "outstanding" although it may have been just fortuitous happenchance that the phrase "be owt" has the same meaning as the word "outstanding".

-Note: There's no history of "Be outstanding" having been a colloquial African American expression, but there is a history and present occurances of "to go all out" being a colloquial African American expression.
+Note: There's no history of "Be outstanding" having been a colloquial African American expression, but there is a history and present occurrences of "to go all out" being a colloquial African American expression.
 "To go all out" when doing something means the same thing as being hard when you do something, that is to put your maximum effort into what your doing so that it is done very well.
 As part of that sentiment, another expression from at least the early 1990s was "Go hard or go home".
 That sentiment is also packed into the "Be owt" expression.

-That second complimentary or declarative meaning of "Be owt" is given in the sentence "Go ahead Bruh, BE-OWT!!!! which is qiven in the urban dictionary entry that is found above.
+That complimentary or declarative meaning of "Be owt" is given in the sentence "Go ahead Bruh, BE-OWT!!!! which is qiven in the urban dictionary entry that is found above.
 However, I think that most African Americans who would be shouting such an exclamation would probably say "Go 'head" and not "Go ahead".

-2. a statement that a person is doing something very well [going all out], or an encouragement for the person to do something very well ["be hard", "Go all out"].
-"Owt" has the same slang meaning as "bad" with "bad" meaning "very good".
 When "be owt" is given as an exclamation, it has the same encouraging and complimentary meanings as "Go 'head!", "Do it!", and "Go on, with yah bad self" (with "bad" here meaning "very good".)

 ONLINE DISCUSSION ABOUT THE PHRASE "BE OWT"